HimayaPathirage/airbnb-amsterdam/docs/section5_statistics_note.md

 **Test selected:** Kruskal-Wallis H test (non-parametric one-way ANOVA equivalent).

-**Assumption check:** Standard one-way ANOVA requires both normality within groups and homogeneity of variance across groups.
-Levene's test for equal variances returned p = 2.03 x 10^-7, well below 0.05, confirming variances differ significantly across neighbourhoods.
+**Assumption check:** Standard one-way ANOVA needs both normal data within each group and similar variance across groups.
+Levene's test for equal variances came back at p = 2.03 x 10^-7, well below 0.05, showing the variances across neighbourhoods are genuinely different.
-Combined with price's already-documented non-normality (Section 4.1), Kruskal-Wallis was selected as the appropriate non-parametric alternative.
+This is the main reason standard ANOVA wasn't used, unequal variances aren't something a large sample size can fix on its own.
+Price's already-known skew (Section 4.1) adds further support, though relying on Shapiro-Wilk alone would be weaker reasoning given how sensitive that test gets at this sample size.
+Kruskal-Wallis was used instead, as the appropriate non-parametric option here.

 **Results:**
 - H statistic: 417.23